Big Three (tennis): Big Titles

+Other feats: Djokovic achieved a Non-calendar Grand Slam.
+Nadal and Djokovic both achieved a Surface Slam.
+Nadal, Djokovic and Federer achieved a Channel Slam and a Three-Quarter Slam.

+Outright active tournament record underlined (§ = title(s) in different tournament(s)).

-ATP rankings
+ATP Rankings

-The Big Three monopolized the top spot in the ATP singles rankings 899 weeks (equivalent to 17 years).
-Djokovic has been ranked No. 1 for an ATP record 380 weeks, Federer for 310 weeks, and Nadal for 209 weeks.
-Each player has occupied the top position at the end of the year at least five times, with Djokovic holding the ATP record with seven.
+The Big Three monopolized the top spot in the ATP singles rankings 947 weeks (equivalent to 18 years).
+Djokovic has been ranked No. 1 for a record 428 weeks, Federer for 310 weeks, and Nadal for 209 weeks.
+Each player has occupied the year end top position at least five times, with Djokovic holding the record with eight year end No. 1 finishes.